triggermesh/docs/docs/targets/slack.md

 A Slack user that can manage applications is required to configure the target.

-## Create the Slack target integration
+## Create the Slack Target Integration

 Create the Slack target integration in 2 steps: